Autumn-Martin/number_guesser/README.md

 [X] The clear button should be disabled if there is nothing to clear.

-[-] The reset button should be disabled if there is nothing to reset.
+[X] The reset button should not be displayed if there is nothing to reset.

 ### Iteration 3
 [X] Add additional inputs that allow the user to specify the minimum/maximum range.